 Frequently Asked Questions

-How much does a Kentucky cosmetology exam cost?
+How much do Kentucky cosmetology licenses cost?

 Are hair salon services taxable in Kentucky?